stratumn/agent/packages/agent-js/README.md

 is called when segments are retrieved by the agent from the underlying storage.
 It should return `true` if the plugins accepts the segment, `false` otherwise.

 All methods are optional.
 They can either be synchronous or return a Promise.

+### Available plugins:

+- `actionArgs`: Saves the action and its arguments in link meta information.
+- `agentUrl`: Saves in segment meta the URL that can be used to retrieve a segment.
+- `encryptedState`: Encrypts the state before the segment is saved.
+Filters out segment that cannot be decrypted.
+- `localTime`: Saves the local timestamp in the link meta information.
+- `signedState`: Signs the state before the segment is saved.
+Filters out segments whose signature is invalid.
+- `stateHash`: Computes and adds the hash of the state in meta.